 Instructions

-• In a small bowl, combine graham cracker crumbs, brown sugar, and melted butter, mixing until the texture resembles damp sand.
+- In a small bowl, combine graham cracker crumbs, granulated sugar, and melted butter, mixing until the texture resembles damp sand.
 Press the mixture evenly into the bottom of the prepared pan.
 Bake for 10 minutes, or until the crust is lightly golden and set.
 Remove from the oven and let it cool completely.
 Reduce the oven temperature to 300°F.

-• Return the pan to the oven and bake at 300°F for 30–35 minutes, until the filling is just set in the center but still has a jiggle like jell-o.
+- Return the pan to the oven and bake at 300°F for 30–35 minutes, or until the filling is just set in the center but still has a jiggle like jell-o.
 Don’t over bake.
 Place the pan on a wire rack and let it cool completely, about 2 hours.

 Nutritional Information